 As a freestanding pavilion, Jane’s Carousel at Brooklyn Bridge Park in New York City captures people’s imagination and invites them to explore the park.
-With its minimalist design, folding exterior translucent facades and exposed steel structure, it is a noteworthy example of modernist architecture.
-The pavilion respects and celebrates its primary function and sits comfortably in its waterfront environment.
+With its minimalist design, folding exterior translucent facades and exposed steel structure the pavilion sits comfortably in its waterfront environment.

-If you want to experience great modernist architecture in the middle of the hustle and bustle of New York City, you must visit Jane’s Carousel at the Brooklyn Bridge Park.
-It is easily accessible by mass transit.
-The nearest subway station is at York Street which is merely 10 minutes away.
+If you want to experience great architecture in the middle of fast paced New York City, you must visit Jane’s Carousel at the Brooklyn Bridge Park.
+It is easily accessible by mass transit and is located a few feet from the East River.
 It is visible as a shining jewel from many vantage points and attracts attention of regular visitors as well as tourists.
-It is temporarily closed during the pandemic.
-Located a few feet from the East River, the pavilion was designed by internationally acclaimed architect Jean Nouvel.
+The pavilion was designed by internationally acclaimed architect Jean Nouvel.

 The Close-up of the Pavilion 3